Bierchermuesli/sklearn-research/README.md

 This repo has some sample code to test and compare datasets.

-I decided to work with scikit-learn and adopted some model samples  [from here](https://www.kaggle.com/code/navyeesh/kothoju-navyeesh-rt-iot2022) [Apache 2.0 ](https://www.apache.org/licenses/LICENSE-2.0) and add some of my  enhancements:
+I decided to work with scikit-learn and adopted some model samples  [from here](https://www.kaggle.com/code/navyeesh/kothoju-navyeesh-rt-iot2022) ([Apache 2.0 ](https://www.apache.org/licenses/LICENSE-2.0)) I added some of my  enhancements:

   * add a OneHotEncoder for better handling with missing(?), categorical or numerical features
  * Included a binary label to differentiate between Normal and Attack traffic pattern